 Continuous Integration

 CI also implies the workflow of constant integration to the version control trunk.
 That is, there are no long-running branches that will need to be merged at some point.
-Check-ins are done to the development trunk to facilitate Continuous Delivery/Deployment (CI/CD).
+Check-ins are done to the development trunk, which may also be known as “main”, or (historically) “master.”
+Small, frequent check-ins are critical in order to enable Continuous Delivery/Continuous Deployment (CI/CD).

 Pain Points